Google

 Environmental Degradation in Punjab

-Local Punjabi girl covering up due to the immense pollution in Ludhiana, the Industrial city of India.
+Local Punjabi girl covering up due to the pollution in Ludhiana, the Industrial city of India.
 Ludhiana, Punjab, October 18, 2006.

 08 November 2006